Spa Business Plan Template

 • Banner ads at local venues

 Also think about your spa’s Unique Selling Proposition (USP), which should answer why customers should choose you over other spas.
-Make sure your USP is reflected in your marketing.
+Make sure your USP is reflected in your marketing strategy.

 Finish Your Business Plan Today!